3dem/emhub/docs/installation/scipion_install.rst

     MOTIONCOR2_HOME = $EM_ROOT/motioncor2-1.6.4/
     MOTIONCOR2_BIN = MotionCor2_1.6.4_Cuda116_Mar312023

-To check that it is working fine we can run the following tests:
+To check that it is working fine, we can run the following tests:

 .. code-block:: bash